mCodex/react-native-sensitive-info/website/docs/android_options.md

 Android specific configurations

+## sharedPreferencesName

+You can choose the shared preferences' name which you want to use.
+Otherwise, the default is **shared_preferences**

 ## showModal & strings

 When `showModal` is `true`, an Android native prompt will show up asking for user's authentication.
 This behavior is similar to that of iOS.